Creative Ways to Promote Any Event

 Your conference needs to be about the whole experience, not just speakers or significant events.
 To keep everyone engaged and interacting, remember your audience and objective.
 A conference is more than just someone standing on a stage talking about their topic.
 It’s creating a collective mind intent on learning everything they can about this subject.

 So, even if you are holding a conference about those previously mentioned fish, remember that the ocean is full of different types of fish.
-Yes, weird analogy, but here’s the point: keep the conversations going.
+Yes, weird analogy, but here is the point: keep the conversations going.
 There more people are engaged, the better your conference will be for everyone involved and have the opportunity to grow and learn.

 7. Interactive Conference Events